-A good saw is an essential survival tool every backpacker should have in his/her travel kit.
-With the exception of an axe, there’s no easier way to chop up wood for a campfire or build a temporary shelter than with a reliable saw.
-Luckily for modern campers, there’s a plethora of saws on the market that are lightweight, easy to pack, and strong.
+A good saw is an essential survival tool every backpacker should have in their kit.
+Except for an axe, there’s no easier way to chop up wood for a campfire or build a temporary shelter than with a reliable saw.
+Luckily for modern backpackers, there are plenty of lightweight, easy-to-pack, and strong saws on the market today.

 Table of Contents